 Is it too late to buy life insurance?

 No, you can buy life insurance despite the coronavirus pandemic.
 You’ll qualify for this type of insurance unless you’ve traveled to a high-risk area or caught the coronavirus.
+You should stay honest about your exposure to the coronavirus so that future claims won’t get denied.

 Does disability insurance cover the coronavirus?